ankaAR/bestiario5e/_creatures/drow-shadowblade.md

 ***Multiattack*** The drow makes two attacks with its shadow sword.
 If either attack hits and the target is within 10 feet of a 5-foot cube of darkness created by the shadow sword on a previous turn, the drow can dismiss that darkness and cause the target to take 21 (6d6) necrotic damage.
 The drow can dismiss darkness in this way no more than once per turn.

-***Shadow Sword*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Shadow Sword*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 8 (1d6 + 5) puntos de daño perforante plus 10 (3d6) necrotic damage and 10 (3d6) poison damage.
 The drow can then fill an unoccupied 5-foot cube within 5 feet of the target with magical darkness, which remains for 1 minute.

 ***Hand Crossbow*** Ranged Weapon Attack: +9 to hit, range 30/120 pies, un objetivo.
 Impacto: 8 (1d6 + 5) puntos de daño perforante, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target regains consciousness if it takes damage or if another creature takes an action to shake it.